Migrate an AIO-SX to an AIO-DX Subcloud

 1. Use the ansible-vault create migrate-subcloud1-overrides-EXAMPLE.yml command to securely specify the OAM unit IP addresses and the ansible ssh password.
 The existing OAM IP address of the AIO-SX system will be used as the OAM floating IP address of the new AIO-DX system.

-In the following example, 10.10.10.13 and 10.10.10.14 are the new OAM unit IP addresses for controller-0 and controller-1 respectively.
+In the following example, 10.10.10.13 and 10.10.10.14 are the new OAM unit IP addresses for controller-0 and controller-1 respectively and oam-ipv4 is the current OAM address-pool name.
+The same logic applies to management, cluster-host and pxeboot networks.

 {